Xlocsinjr/progProject/PROCESS.md

 - In the earlier years, all the dots will be at the left side of the scatterplot.
 Perhaps the x-axis' range should change depending on the highest GDP of the countries that will be plotted in the chart.
+- The world map and the scatter plot now can show data.
+The next step will be to create a json for the data for GHG emission per sector and to create a first version of the grouped bar chart.